Goose10X/FiveM-BrighterEmergencyLights/README.md

 This visualsetting.dat file was custom adjusted by Goose10X to enhance the emergency lighting settings for day and night in FiveM. <br>

 # How to install
-• Download the visualsetting.dat file <br>
+• Download the ZIP from the green drop down button above.
+It contains the visualsetting.dat file <br>
 • Right click your orange FiveM icon on your desktop and select open file location. <br>
 • Then click FiveM Application Data > Citizen > Common > Data  <br>
 • Copy and Paste (or drag and drop) the visualsettings.dat file into the Data folder. <br>